clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

-   usage on a flow-narrowed binding is skipped, and a usage inside a conditional branch (`if`, `if-not`, `when`, `when-not`, `cond`, `condp`, `case`, `and`, `or`, `if-let`, `when-let`, `if-some`, `when-some`) is skipped via an `:in-branch` flag.
+   usage on a flow-narrowed binding is skipped, and a usage inside a conditional branch (`if`, `if-not`, `when`, `when-not`, `cond`, `condp`, `case`, `and`, `or`, `if-let`, `when-let`, `if-some`, `when-some`) is skipped via a per-level branched flag.
 Only the body's unconditional spine constrains.
-A nested fn body is a separate spine: a usage there proves nothing about the outer fn's params (the fn may never run), and an outer conditional does not make the nested body conditional. `analyze-fn-body` drops both `:param-infer` and `:in-branch` on entry.
+A nested fn body is a new inference level pushed onto `:param-infers`: its own params start unbranched regardless of enclosing conditionals, and a usage of an enclosing fn's param in the nested body still constrains it, closing over a param is using it.
+A conditional marks every enclosing level as branched, so a fn created inside a branch, or a guarded usage inside the fn, proves nothing about the outer param.
+Settled
+   empirically: both including and excluding nested-fn usages produced zero corpus deltas, so the version that catches
+   `(defn f [x] #(subs x 1)) (f 42)` at write time won.
 5. `:char-sequence` constraints propagate on both platforms.
 The JVM impls coerce via `.toString`, so a symbol into `str/replace` happens to work there, but the clojure.string ns docstring (design note 4) documents the